kuzzleio/kuzzle/doc/2/guides/introduction/2-general-purpose-backend/index.md

 # General Purpose Backend

-Kuzzle is a generic backend offering **features common to every application**.
+Kuzzle is a generic backend offering **the basic building blocks common to every application**.

-Rather than redeveloping functionalities that don't bring any added value, Kuzzle proposes to use them as is to **build high-level business functionalities**.
+Rather than redeveloping functionalities that **do not bring value for your users**, Kuzzle proposes to use its basic building blocs in order to **build high-level business features**.

 ## API First

-The majority of Kuzzle's functionalities are available via its [API](/core/2/guides/main-concepts/1-api) for various external clients.
+The majority of Kuzzle's features are available via its [API](/core/2/guides/main-concepts/1-api) for various external clients.

 This **multi-protocol API** allows clients to communicate with Kuzzle and use the backend features through the **protocol that best suits their needs**.